ashiven/cs2tracker/README.md

 - Enable **Proxy Requests** to prevent your requests from being rate limited by the steamcommunity server.
 - You need to register for a free API key on [Crawlbase](crawlbase.com) and enter it into the `proxy_api_key` field in the config `User Settings`.

-## Frequently Asked Questions
+## FAQ

-### Q: Is it safe to login with my Steam account?
+Q: Is it safe to login with my Steam account?

-- Yes, the program uses the [SteamUser](https://github.com/DoctorMcKay/node-steam-user?tab=readme-ov-file#methods-) and [Globaloffensive](https://github.com/DoctorMcKay/node-globaloffensive) libraries to sign in and import your Storage Units.
-- All of the login related code is transparently available in [this file](cs2tracker/data/get_inventory.js).
+A: Yes, the program uses the [SteamUser](https://github.com/DoctorMcKay/node-steam-user?tab=readme-ov-file#methods-) and [Globaloffensive](https://github.com/DoctorMcKay/node-globaloffensive) libraries to sign in and import your Storage Units and all of the login related code is transparently available in [this file](cs2tracker/data/get_inventory.js).
-- No credentials are ever stored

-### Q: Do I have to login with my Steam account?
+Q: Do I have to login with my Steam account?

-- No, you can also manually specify the number of items you own in the config editor.
+A: No, you can also manually specify the number of items you own in the config editor.

-### Q: Can I get VAC-banned for using this program?
+Q: Can I get VAC-banned for using this program?

-- No, this program does not interact with the game in any way and only reads your Storage Units.
+A: No, this program does not interact with the game in any way and only reads your Storage Units.

 ## Contributing

 Please feel free to submit a pull request or open an issue.
 See [issues](https://github.com/ashiven/cs2tracker/issues) and [pull requests](https://github.com/ashiven/cs2tracker/pulls) for current work.

 1. Fork the repository
-2. Create a new branch
+2. Create a new branch: `git checkout -b feature-name`.
 3. Make your changes
+4. Push your branch: `git push origin feature-name`.
-4. Submit a PR
+5. Submit a PR

 ## License